moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 Measurement at the BSA is successful when the correct pattern of detector clicks is observed, and the difference in detection times $\tau$ is smaller than a given detection __acceptance window__, $T_{\text{window}}$.
 The size of this window affects both the fidelity and the generation rate of the entangled pairs that the link produces.
 Large acceptance windows produce high rates but low fidelity, while small acceptance windows result in low rates and high fidelity.
-Appropriate size of the aceptance window must be chosen in order to satisfy the demands of the application requesting the entangled states.
+The appropriate size of the acceptance window must be chosen in order to satisfy the demands of the application requesting the entangled states.
 Reaching the requested fidelity should take priority over high generation rate.

 ## C.3.
 Wavepacket separation